BierOne/bottom-up-attention-vqa/README.md

 To compat higher version of python and Pytorch, I changed some part of the hengyuan-hu's implementation: https://github.com/hengyuan-hu/bottom-up-attention-vqa
 .
 Thanks for him generously sharing the code.

-Most importantly, the results of this code is able to get 63.50 now.
+Most importantly, the results of this code is able to get 63.60 now.
+The accuracy is calculated using the [VQA evaluation metric](http://www.visualqa.org/evaluation.html).
 Due to time restrictions, I just trained few times.
-If you are interested, I believe it's able to get the reported performance in original version.
+If you are interested, I believe it's able to get the higher performance.

 By the way, I find a problem exist in weight_norm of Pytorch, which lead to performance decline in python3.
 And there's the link about this in Pytorch forum: https://discuss.pytorch.org/t/is-weight-norm-different-in-different-python-versions/71108.
 If someone know or interested about this, please don't hesitate to contact me.